Applies to:

 Issue Summary:

-operation.
+Some Liquibase commands can access local files to use in their command.
+For example, the diff and diff-changelog commands can access an offline snapshot file to perform the diff or diff-changelog operation.
 If the local file isn't found in the Liquibase search path, the error message "resource does not exist" will occur.

-, you will receive the "Resource does not exist" error message if the Liquibase process tries to access the resource in the /Users/user1/Documents
+For example, if there is a snapshot file in the /Users/user1/Documents directory called snapshot1.json and Liquibase runs in /Users/liquibase, you will receive the "Resource does not exist" error message if the Liquibase process tries to access the resource in the /Users/user1/Documents directory, as that path isn't in the default search path for Liquibase.

 Error Message: